| household ink home | products | roster | press | news | photos | gigging | links | mp3s | contact | NEW! HIradio |

 Brad Dutz: Household Ink is proud to host the inventive, and prolific, Los Angeles-based percussionist and composer, with his latest addition to the Dutzography, Heat the Grill Cook Loin, a new music concoction of chamber-jazz properties, and Dutz-ian wit and wisdom.

-Lean-To; neo-fusion and plenteous etcetera; debut album, Malarchitecture, is finally available... the band is joined by guests Airto Moreira, Glen Phillips, Ellen Turner, Trey Henry, and Bruce Winter.
+Lean-To; neo-fusion and plenteous etcetera, working assorted angles on their 1998 album, Malarchitecture... the band is joined by guests Airto Moreira, Glen Phillips, Ellen Turner, Trey Henry, and Bruce Winter.

 Brad Rabuchin: the smart jazz-and-more guitarist, who played in Ray Charles' last bandand is part of Lean-To, goes slightly askew, with melodic instincts intact: check out his debut album, When Smart Dogs Go Bad...

 Jennifer Terran; left-of-center, heartful pop.
+She put out her album Cruel on Household Ink along with Grizelda Records.
 She has also released fine albums on her own label (www.jenniferterran.com)

 Fringe Deities: unaligned inventions, neo-aural-dramatics